DataIntellectTech/TorQ/docs/utilities.md

 emails together to send, or to offload email sending to separate processes as communication with the SMTP server can take a little time.

-Two further functions are available, .email.connectdefault and .email.senddefault.
+Two additional functions are available, .email.connectdefault and .email.senddefault.
 These are as above but will use the default configuration defined within the configuration files as the relevant parameters passed to the methods.
 In addition, .email.senddefault will